 How to make Garam masala dal with beets

-Here comes finally the recipe.
+Here comes finally the recipe which is not only high in protein and fiber but also low in fat, just in case weight loss is an issue for you.
 The portion size of 4 here assumes that you will serve this feel-good food as an accompaniment to grains.
 You can of course also eat it as a ‘stew’ on it’s own, then this serves two persons.Print

 Garam masala dal with red beets

 - Prep Time: 5